dneimke/simple-coding/README.md

 The **Field Hockey Event Tracker** is a web application designed to allow coaches, analysts, or enthusiasts to track specific actions (like goals, circle entries, tackles, etc.) during a game using a configurable button interface.
 Events are timestamped against a game timer.
 The application also features a timeline view that synchronizes these logged events with a locally loaded video file, allowing for quick navigation to key moments in the game footage.

+## Running the Solution Locally

+To run the solution locally, you can use the **Live Server** extension for Visual Studio Code.
+This extension provides a quick way to serve your project and view it in the browser.

+### Steps to Install and Use Live Server

+1. **Install the Live Server Extension**:
+   - Open Visual Studio Code.
+   - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing `Ctrl+Shift+X`.
+   - Search for "Live Server" in the Extensions Marketplace.
+   - Click "Install" to add the extension to your Visual Studio Code.

+2. **Open the Project**:
+   - Open the `coding-tool` folder in Visual Studio Code.

+3. **Start Live Server**:
+   - Right-click on the `index.html` file in the Explorer view.
+   - Select "Open with Live Server" from the context menu.

+4. **View in Browser**:
+   - Your default web browser will open, displaying the application.
+   - Any changes you make to the files will automatically refresh the browser.

+This method ensures a smooth local development experience without needing additional server setup.

 ## Features

 ### Game Timer